Team Site vs. Communication Site: Which one should I choose?

 Each member has the same permissions.

-While your team site will have one or more Owners, typically every Member of the team has the same privileges in the site.
+While your team site has one or more Owners, typically every Member of the team has the same privileges in the site.

-The SharePoint start page brings your team sites together
+The SharePoint start page and the app bar bring your team sites together

-Don't panic about how your users will possibly keep track of all of these team sites – because the SharePoint start page has got your back!
+Don't panic about how your users will possibly keep track of all of these team sites, because the SharePoint start page and the app bar have got your back!

-The SharePoint start page in Microsoft 365 brings together, for each individual person, news from all of the team sites in which they are a member (and sites they are following), sites they visit frequently, and other news suggested by the Microsoft Graph.
+The SharePoint start page in Microsoft 365 brings together, for each individual person, news from all of the team sites in which they're a member (and sites they're following), sites they visit frequently, and other news suggested by the Microsoft Graph.
 It also shows the most recent activity in the sites each person visits frequently.

 Examples of team site scenarios.